Life Without Possibility of Parole is Unconstitutional for Juveniles In Homicide Cases, ABA Argues

-CHICAGO, March 15, 2012 – In the combined cases of Miller v.
+CHICAGO, Jan.
+18, 2012 – In an amicus brief filed in the combined cases of Miller v.
 Alabama and Jackson v.
-Hobbs, which the U.S. Supreme Court will hear on March 20, the American Bar Association is urging the court in an amicus brief to rule that it is unconstitutional to give a life sentence without the possibility of parole to juveniles convicted of homicide.
+Hobbs, the _ urges the U.S. Supreme Court to rule that it is unconstitutional to give a life sentence without the possibility of parole to juveniles convicted of homicide.

-Drawing on its work with the Institute of Judicial Administration in developing juvenile justice standards, the ABA urged the Supreme Court in two previous cases—Graham v.
+Drawing upon its work with the Institute of Judicial Administration in developing juvenile justice standards, the ABA urged the Supreme Court in Graham v.
 Florida (2010) and Roper v.
-Simmons (2005)—that life in prison without the possibility of parole is unconstitutional in non-homicide juvenile cases.
+Simmons (2005) that life in prison without the possibility of parole is unconstitutional in non-homicide juvenile cases.

 The ABA maintains that those arguments also apply in the homicide cases of Miller and Jackson.